RbiSearchHeader

 Review

-Communication is a dynamic process and it keeps evolving with the changing times and situations.
+Communication is a dynamic process and it keeps evolving with the changing times and situations, to keep pace with the innovations in technology that allow for equitable and fast transmission of information.
 As such, the Bank’s Communication Policy will be reviewed every three years, unless a situation warrants its review earlier.

 Communication Policy Annex Accordion Latest